gieeedreee/calculator/README.md

    * Reset memory

-   Starting value for this calculator is 0.
+   Calculator have its own memory, meaning it manipulates its starting number 0 until it is reseted.
-   It means that each of actions return the starting value and add/ subtract/ multiply/ divided/ take (n) root of provided number.
+   It means that each of actions return the last 'starting value' and continues to perform actions with that value: add/ subtract/ multiply/ divided/ take (n) root of provided number.

-   Also calculator have its own memory, meaning it manipulates its starting number 0 until it is reseted.
+   It is necessary to pay attention to division action - division of zero is not possible.
+So result is last 'starting value' in this case.

  ## Technologies
  Python 3.x